PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

 Before we can get started we need to decide who will be able to join the run.
 You can read more about [authorization here](./authentication.md).

-We'll need a private key that manages join permissions: `join_authority.json`
+We'll need a private key that manages join permissions, we'll call it: `join_authority.json`

 #### Join Authority for Public Runs